-Non-compliance with, as well as deficiencies in, guidelines and policies implemented to ensure compliance with regulatory frameworks that lead to negative publicity, negative consequences or criticism from inter alia the Swedish FSA or other regulators within the financial sector would have a material adverse effect on the SBAB Group's and/or the Issuer's reputation, which is likely to adversely affect demand for loans offered by the SBAB Group.
-Furthermore, any non-compliance that would lead to legal implications, including remarks or warnings and/or significant administrative fines imposed by the Swedish FSA or other regulators, would require the SBAB Group and/or the Issuer to pay amounts (which may be significant) and take measures to ensure compliance.
-This could cause significant damage to the reputation of the SBAB Group and, as a result, the SBAB Group's business (should the demand for its products and services decrease), financial condition (should the value of its assets decrease) and results of operations (should its revenue decrease and/or its costs increase) could be materially adversely affected.
+Non-compliance with, as well as deficiencies in, guidelines and policies implemented to ensure compliance with regulatory frameworks that lead to negative publicity, negative consequences, legal implications or criticism from, inter alia, the SFSA or other regulators within the financial sector would have a material adverse effect on the SBAB Group's and/or the Issuer's reputation, which is likely to adversely affect demand for loans offered by the

+SBAB Group.
+Furthermore, the SBAB Group's business (should the demand for its products and services decrease), financial condition (should the value of its assets decrease) and results of operations (should its revenue decrease and/or its costs increase) could be materially adversely affected.